feliblo/dbtective/README.md

 Prerequisite: `dbtective` is installed via one of the methods above.

 We (currently) recommend using the `--only-manifest` flag with prek/pre-commit to avoid issues caused by `catalog.json` mismatches.
-For more details, see the explanation in the [checks documentation](https://feliblo.github.io/dbtective/docs/).
+For more details, see the explanation in the [rules documentation](https://feliblo.github.io/dbtective/docs/).

 Add the following to your `.pre-commit-config.yaml`.